Pooles Lane, Dagenham, Essex , Greater London

 Greyhound Racing only.

-LICENSED OR INDEPENDENT———-Independent during its early days but mostly NGRC.
+LICENSED OR INDEPENDENT———-Independent during its early days but NGRC. from 1939

 All venues covered would have to be licensed with the government, licensed suggested in this section would refer to tracks operating under NGRC Rules.